 Pure comparative negligence allows the jury to reduce the plaintiff’s financial award by their percentage of shared fault.
 If you were partially responsible for the crash, you could end up with less compensation than you need.

 For example, let’s say your losses total $100,000.
 If the other motorist were 100% at fault, you could receive the full $100,000 in compensation.
 However, if the jury determines you were 20% at fault for your concussion, you could only receive up to $80,000.

 Contact Tiemann Law Firm

-If you suffered a concussion in a car accident due to another person’s negligent behavior, call Tiemann Law Firm at (916) 999-9000 today.
+If you suffered a concussion in a car accident due to another person’s negligent behavior, call Tiemann Law Firm at (916) 999-9000, or contact us online today.
 We can meet with you for a free consultation to discuss what happened and determine if we can represent you in a case against the at-fault driver.